What You Need to Know About the DUI Process in Gwinnett County

 An experienced Gwinnett County DUI Lawyer can fight for you starting right from your arrest and arrangement at the Gwinnett County State Court.

-By working with Gwinnett County DUI attorneys on your case, you will have access to professional legal advice and representation that could potentially help you avoid severe consequences such as a DUI conviction.
+By working with Gwinnett County DUI attorneys on your case, you will have access to professional legal advice and representation that could potentially help you avoid severe consequences such as a DUI conviction while presenting your case in the Gwinnett County courts.

 What Are the Stages of the DUI Process in Gwinnett County?

-Gwinnett County and its various municipalities take the prevention, investigation, and prosecution of DUI very seriously.
-Within the county, county police as well as several local municipal police departments may establish DUI and reckless driving checkpoints with the goal of spotting and stopping impaired drivers.
+Gwinnett County and its various municipalities take the prevention, investigation, and prosecution of DUI very seriously as per the Georgia DUI laws.
+Within the county, county police, as well as several local municipal police departments, may establish DUI and reckless driving checkpoints with the goal of spotting and stopping impaired drivers.

-Local police officers are trained in field sobriety tests and are responsible for detaining and arresting anyone suspected of driving under the influence.
+Local police officers are trained in field sobriety tests or determining the blood alcohol concentration and are responsible for detaining and arresting anyone suspected of driving under the influence.

-Once you are pulled over, the police officer can begin their investigations into whether you are driving under the influence.
+Once you are pulled over, the police officer can begin their investigation into whether you are driving under the influence.

 If you were arrested for DUI in a Gwinnett County incorporated city, the case will be heard at the city’s municipal court.
 These usually have jurisdiction over traffic offenses, misdemeanor cases, and other local ordinance violations.
 These usually hold sessions once a month or several times a week.